kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

       Replicate_Ignore_Domain_Ids:
                     Parallel_Mode: conservative

+Or even more compact:

+    $ docker exec -it s1 mysql -e 'SHOW SLAVE STATUS\G' | grep Relay_Log_File
+                   Relay_Log_File: mysql-relay.000002

 With the utility program `mysqlbinlog` we can read and export the binary log file to a file which is readable in parts; in parts only because SQL instructions which may contain sensible data are encrypted.
 The correct syntax for the docker instruction is for example

     docker exec -it s2 /bin/ash -c 'mysqlbinlog -r /tmp/mysql-relay.s2.000002.sql /var/lib/mysql/mysql-relay.000002'

-In order to be able to inspect the protocol file from the host, you have to map your tmp directory accordingly which you do in the docker-compose yml file for master and slaves in case you use docker compose:
+In order to be able to inspect the protocol file from the host, you have to map your tmp directory accordingly.
+This you do in the docker-compose yml file for master and slaves in case you use docker compose, for example:

     volumes:
       - /c/tmp:/tmp